 Life for people leaving prison can be extremely difficult.
 Many people on release experience problems with housing, employment, finances, loneliness, building social networks, sustaining family relationships and managing drug and alcohol use.

 CRC can help people resettle into communities by providing specialist services for people leaving prison that address these problems and work to move people away from the criminal justice system.
 CRC’s transitional and reintegration services employ skilled and compassionate workers who are able to support people holistically during the often stressful period of transition from prison to the community.

 We Assist Families

 Families of people in prison often feel that they are serving an invisible sentence.
 They constitute a unique group in that they exist in a space somewhere in between the prison system and the community, and as a consequence can feel very isolated.
-Families are often entwined with the police, the courts and Corrective Services, and they frequently spend a considerable amount of time traveling to and from prisons.
+Families are often entwined with the police, the courts and Corrective Services, and they frequently spend a considerable amount of time travelling to and from prisons.
 Families often feel immense shame and stigma because they have a loved one inside and find it difficult to talk to people about what this feels like.
 Families also often have financial and emotional difficulties that are directly related to the stresses involved in supporting someone in prison.
 CRC provides expert specialist family support to those who are seeking non-judgemental assistance and advice.